-If your current mobile tooling cannot help you answer these questions, then you need to switch to a more powerful data platform.
+If your current mobile tooling cannot help you answer these questions, then you may need to switch to a more capable data platform.

 - Engineering can replay any session to pinpoint the root cause of any issue — even one that doesn’t result in a crash or error log.

 - Product can check feature adoption and run experiments to make roadmap decisions based on which parts of the app are getting the biggest return.

 - Data Science can run LTV models with complete data and uncover where churn is impacting revenue the most.